huiguangwang/huiguangwang.github.io/_posts/2024-12-02-establish-my-website.md

 ---
-title: Tutorial- This tutorial aims to teach you how to possess your personal website
+title: Tutorial-This tutorial aims to teach you how to possess your personal website
 classes: wide
 date: 2024-12-02
 categories: